beachio/chisel-parse-server-starter/README.md

 You can setup configuration in `config.json` file.
 Also some parameters can be passed by `process.env`.
 In `config.json` file, in `parseConfig` object you can pass any parameters of original Parse Server, so checkout its docs.
-Main parameter with `process.env` aliases:
+Main parameters with `process.env` aliases:

 | Parameter | chisel-config.json  | process.env  |
 | :---:   | :-: | :-: |
 | Parse server port | port | PORT |